Code-Institute-Submissions/TeachFlow/README.md

 #### Imagery
 * A carousel banner is used in index.html.
 This contains 3 striking images that focus on ESL teaching.
 * A Hero Image is used in game.html.
-This focuses on ESL teaching; the classroom.
+This focuses on ESL teaching; a fun and engaging lesson.
 * In game.html, multiple animal images are used and re-used throughout the class lesson.
     This is done intentionally, as reusing material to reinforce learning is common practice in teaching.

 #### Design justifications
 * 'Home', 'About' & 'Contact us' are all sections on index.html.
-In doing this, a strong index.html is strengthened.
+In doing this, a strong user pathway is created.
 The pathway shows company information, ESL teaching information, and finally a contact form.
-* Classtime is created as a stand-alone page (game.html).
-This is done, as 'Classtime' is a separate experience and the page is heavy with content.
+* 'Classtime' is created as a stand-alone page (game.html).
+This is deliberately done for two reasons.
+First, the page includes a large volume of content.
+Second, 'Classtime' is a section which may be further developed in future releases.
+A call to action is included on index.html to connect the two pages.

 ### Wireframes
 All wireframes were created using the software [Balsamiq](https://balsamiq.com/).
-Layouts were created following research on the five planes of UX, and before coding.
+Layouts were created following research on the five planes of UX, and before coding.\
+\
 <strong>
 Please note, the final website layout contains slight variations to the original wireframes.
 Each of the following files contain wireframes for desktop, tablet, and mobile devices.
 </strong>

 * [Home Page](assets/wireframes/home.png)
 * [About](assets/wireframes/about.png)
 * [Contact us](assets/wireframes/contact.png)